Mid Century Modern Interior Design

 And as you probably know all too well, there are a lot of different choices you can make.

 So what’s next in our lineup?
-Let’s explore mid-century modern design, an ever-popular post-war style that has continued to resonate across generations — and is undoubtedly here to stay.
+Let’s explore mid-century modern design, an ever-popular post-war style that has continued to resonate across generations — and is undoubtedly here to stay, thanks to its key characteristics.

-As its name implies, mid-century modern design emerged in the middle of the 20th century, during the vast suburban and middle-class expansion that followed the second world war.
-Also known as MCM or “midmod,” this distinctive style is broadly characterized by:
+As I mentioned, midcentury design emerged in the middle of the 20th century, during the vast suburban and middle-class expansion that followed the second world war.
+Also known as MCM or “midmod,” this distinctive style still feels timeless because of its:

-Like contemporary design, mid-century modern design has a core identity that remains intact, even as the style fundamentally evolves over time.
+Like contemporary design, mid-century modern design has a core identity that remains intact and relevant today, even as the style fundamentally evolves over time.
 An article by the design team at Décor Aid says it best:

 “Though the term mid-century modern wasn’t coined until the mid-80s, and though no one really knows it’s true timeline, the era represents a combination of post-WWII practicality, 50s-era optimism, 60s-era earthiness, and 70s-era tones and textures neatly wrapped up in a stylish ode to Scandinavian simplicity.”